 Alexander Lascelles (b 2002) only son of Martin Lascelles, barred because his father was born outside marriage

-Georgina Douet-Lascelles (b 1988) only daughter of Martin Lascelles, barred because she and her father were born outside marriageThe line continues with the descendants of King Edward VII and so on, all the way back to King George II (the Act of Settlement 1701 specifies that the descendants of Electress Sophia of Hanover are eligible for the throne; however, the lines of descent from her and her son George I have died out so all those alive today are only descended from George II).
+Georgina Douet-Lascelles (b 1988) only daughter of Martin Lascelles, barred because she and her father were born outside marriageThe line continues with the descendants of King Edward VII and so on, all the way back to King George I (the Act of Settlement 1701 specifies that the descendants of Electress Sophia of Hanover are eligible for the throne; however, only two of her children (George I and Sophia Charlotte) had children, and the only son of Sophia Charlotte married Sophia Dorothea, his cousin and George I's daughter, so all those alive today are also descended from George I).

 Other European monarchs that are in the line of succession

 Since Queen Victoria had nine children and since most of these sons and daughters married other European monarchs, princes and nobles, it is natural that nearly all the current European monarchs are in, or could potentially be in, the line of succession.
 She was even nicknamed Grandmother of Europe to reflect this.
-For much the same reason, there are also monarchs in the list who are not her descendants, but those of (in reverse chronological order) George III; Prince Frederick, Prince of Wales (who never became king since he died before his father, George II) and George II — George I and Sophia Dorothea are not included, since their bloodlines are extinct now.
+For much the same reason, there are also monarchs in the list who are not her descendants, but those of (in reverse chronological order) George III; Prince Frederick, Prince of Wales (who never became king since he died before his father, George II) and George II — George I's daughter Sophia Dorothea is not included, as presently there are no monarchs among her descendants (though there are some pretenders of abolished monarchies).

 Catholic monarchs barred from the throne but descended from British monarchs